 The need to install a production meter will depend on the tariff selected by the IC.
 Please refer to the applicable tariff.
-The location of the production meter shall be within 10 feet of the PCC.
+The location of the production meter shall be within 10 feet of the PCC, unless mutually agreed upon by both Otter Tail Power and the IC.